FEngineers/CSS-Force/Recommendations.md

 We should use "carousel-container" instead "carouselContainer"

+# Height Percentage
+Height percentage is related to parent's height, not fot itself.

 # Dont add Class for every element
 We can add a Class for parent element, and use cascade to control all the Children.